 5) Enhanced Decision-Making

-MRP systems provide valuable insights and real-time data about material requirements, inventory levels, and production schedules.
-This enables companies to make informed decisions regarding procurement, production, and resource allocation, leading to improved overall decision-making and strategic planning.
+MRP systems provide valuable insights and real-time planning data about material requirements, inventory levels, and production schedules.
+This enables companies to make informed decisions regarding procurement proposals, production processes, and resource allocation, improving overall decision-making and strategic planning.

-There are quite a few differences to note between legacy MRP systems and SAP’s modern, intuitive MRP system.
+There are quite a few differences between legacy MRP systems and SAP’s modern, intuitive MRP system.
 Here are a few key examples that differentiate the two systems:

 Legacy MRP System

-• Store data in rows on a hard disk, so required records must be read from the disk for processing
+- Store planning data in rows on a hard disk, so required records must be read from the disk for processing

 SAP MRP System

-• Combined planning model to connect constraint and unconstraint-based systems for reduced processing time and risk for error
+- Combined planning model to connect constraint and unconstraint-based systems for reduced processing time and risk of error

-• MRP runs are quicker and multiple runs can be executed in the same day
+- MRP runs are quicker, and multiple runs can be executed on the same day

 How Can We Help?